• Skip to primary navigation

 BLANK » Recipe Index » Smoothies and Drinks

 Don't like coffee nor are you are fan of hot chocolate?
 No problem!
-Chill out in the comfort of your own home with this pumpkin spice drink.
-Totally vegan friendly and a great caffeine free beverage to drink any time of the day.
+Chill out in the comfort of your own home with this pumpkin spice latte.
+It's completely dairy free and totally vegan friendly.
+It's made from brewed chicory making it a great caffeine free seasonal beverage to drink any time of the day.

 If you are looking for some variation in the realm of hot beverages then this drink is what you need.